jeremyBanks/database/docs/rfcs/0003-initial.md

 with (`deno-sqlite`), so we're going to just provide our shim implementation for now.
 We'll add an optional interface for supporting drivers in the future.

-The methods descriptions above will be copied into the code as docstrings for the sake of Deno Doc's generated API documentation.
+The methods descriptions above will included in the code as docstrings for the sake of Deno Doc's generated API documentation.

 ## Included Driver Implementations (`x/database/x/…`)